 FBI Clearances Information - *Rehabilitation students MUST register through the PA Department of Human Services*

 Please read the entire document carefully as the directions and procedures are very specific.

-GET YOUR FINGERPRINTING DONE (FBI CLEARANCE) THROUGH THE RIVERVIEW INTERMEDIATE UNIT 6 IN CLARION OR ON CAMPUS.
+GET YOUR FINGERPRINTING DONE (FBI CLEARANCE) THROUGH THE RIVERVIEW INTERMEDIATE UNIT 6 IN CLARION.
 (CLICK ON THE LINK ABOVE TO REGISTER FOR FINGERPRINTING)